Flåm Line: Route

 At 10.51 km from Myrdal, the line reaches Berekvam Station, located at 344 m AMSL.
 It is the only station to have a passing loop and thus the only location on the line where trains can meet.
-Because the station is unmanned and lacks CTC, crossing must be performed using flags at day and torches at night, set by personnel who travel from Myrdal or Flåm.
+Because the station is unstaffed and lacks CTC, crossing must be performed using flags at day and torches at night, set by personnel who travel from Myrdal or Flåm.
 At Høga, the railway crosses the river again, this time by the river running in a tunnel under the tracks.
 The next station is Dalsbotn Station, located 13.90 km from Myrdal and at 199 m AMSL.
 Just before reaching the last tunnel, the 424 m long Furuberget Tunnel, the line passes by the waterfall Rjoandefossen, which with a 140 m vertical drop is one of the line's main attractions.

 After Håreina Station, located 17.21 km from Myrdal at 48 m elevation, the valley widens and changes character, becoming flatter and with more vegetation.
 After passing Lunden Station, 18.60 km from Myrdal and at 16 m elevation, the line reaches the terminus at Flåm.
 Located on Aurlandsfjord, a branch of the Sognefjord, Flåm has 400 residents and is nearly exclusively a tourist area, featuring amongst other things a hotel and a cruise ship port.
 The station also has a railway museum dedicated to the Flåm Line.